ottacom/saltstack_ipa_vault/README.md

 Remember to edit your /etc/salt/master as metioned by the script

-Now you should ditribuite the pillar and the module
+Now you should distribuite the pillar and the module
 ```bash
 salt '<name of your salt master>' saltutil.refresh_pillar
 cd /saltstack_ipa_vault/_modules
 salt '<name of your salt master>' saltutil.sync_all
 ```
+Then you can start to use the module follow the example int How to use it section

 ## For experts and deep customization
 If you have familiar whith SaltStack and modules , FreeIpa , PGP and python you can open simply create a gpg key ***protected by a password running***